Stanisław Lisowski: Organisational affiliations

 He was involved in activities of the Vilnius Circle of the Polish Librarians' Union.
 Initially, as a member, later as vice-president, he developed and delivered lectures on bibliology, bibliography, librarianship, and history of libraries.
-For his library activities and promotion of reading, at the request of Wojciech Alojzy Świętosławski, the Minister of the Ministry of Culture and Labour, Lisowski was decorated in November 1938 with the "Academic Laurel".
+For his library activities and promotion of reading, at the request of Wojciech Alojzy Świętosławski, the Minister of the Ministry of Culture and Labour, Lisowski was decorated in November 1938 with the Academic Laurel.

 Lisowski was a member of the Polish Bibliophile Society in Vilnius.
 Already in the year of his arrival at Vilnius, he was involved in the preparation of exhibits for the regional exhibition devoted to the history of the Polish book in Vilnius, organised by the Polish Bibliophile Society in Vilnius.

 In April 1928, Lisowski prepared an exhibition of incunabula from the collection of the University Public Library for a meeting of the Polish Bibliophile Society in Vilnius.
 In May 1929, he became chairman of the Polish Bibliophile Society in Vilnius.
-However, hes he had to resign for health reasons and was replaced by Ludwik Chomiński in October 1930.
+However, he had to resign for health reasons and was replaced by Ludwik Chomiński in October 1930.

 From 1933, the Polish Bibliophile Society organised lectures on book production which were led by Lisowski together with Gracjan Archemowicz.
 The Vilnius Circle of Polish Librarians was invited to cooperate.
 He was a member of, among other organisations, the Toruń Circle of the Polish Librarians and Archivists Association, the Joachim Lelewel Society of Bibliophiles in Toruń, the Adam Mickiewicz Literary Society.

 In 1951–1952, he gave lectures on book science to students of the Faculty of Humanities at the Nicolaus Copernicus University and to students of courses organised by the Association of Polish Librarians and Archivists (1952/1953).